kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/README.md

 5. **Input Validation**: All input is validated and sanitized
 6. **Strong Secrets**: Use a strong, unique `JWT_SECRET` in wp-config.php
 7. **Error Information**: Error messages do not expose sensitive information
-8. **OTP Security**: OTP codes expire after 5 minutes and are hashed before storage
+8. **OTP Security**: OTP codes expire after 10 minutes and are SHA256 hashed before storage
 9. **Data Encryption**: Sensitive data like phone numbers are encrypted before storage
 10. **Social Login**: Social login users are automatically verified
+11. **Signout**: Users can sign out to terminate their session with token invalidation
+12. **Logging**: All authentication events are logged for security monitoring

 ## Implementation Notes